grscheller/scheller-linux-archive/notes/gitNotes.md

 You did not have to do a messy merge!
 But you may still be a *bad boy*.
-If someone had fetched your changes they will not be able to push back until *they* did the messy merge.
-Also, until they fully merge, they will still have access to your *dirty laundry* and could very well put it back!
+If someone had fetched your changes they will not be able to push back until *they* did a messy merge.
+Also, until they fully merge, they will still have access to your *dirty little secret* and could very well put it back!

 There is a lot more to this command and could be useful in rebasing